alessiorubicini/alessiorubicini.github.io/src/posts/2026-04-30-hello-blog.md

 ---
-title: "Hello, Blog — Building with Swift and SwiftUI"
+title: "Hello, Blog: Building with Swift and SwiftUI"
 date: 2026-04-30
-description: "Kicking off the blog with a look at what I plan to write about — Swift, SwiftUI, Apple platform development, and the craft of building thoughtful iOS apps."
+description: "Kicking off the blog with a look at what I plan to write about: Swift, SwiftUI, Apple platform development, and the craft of building thoughtful iOS apps."
 tags:
   - swift
   - swiftui
   - meta
 ---

 After years of publishing on [Medium](https://alessiorubicini.medium.com/), I've decided to add a proper blog to this site.
-It felt right to have a space that's fully mine — no algorithm, no paywall, just writing.
+It felt right to have a space that's fully mine.
+No algorithm, no paywall, just writing.

 ## What this blog is about